 The presentment said Spanier, Curley and Schultz endangered the young man by never trying to locate him or identify him.
 The three administrators also endangered other young boys because Sandusky was not reported in 2001, the presentment said.

-Among them: Schultz not turning over to investigators a confidential file containing handwritten notes about Sandusky from 1998 and 2001; Schultz calling Harmon in 2001 to ask if the 1998 incident report was available but not telling Harmon there was another allegation; Spanier failing in 2011 to tell the university’s board of trustees about his role in responding to the 2001 incident; and a lack of compliance with responding to grand jury subpoenas.• Failure to report abuse, against Spanier: According to the presentment, Spanier had a legal obligation to report the 2001 incident to authorities, but he did not.
+Among them: Schultz not turning over to investigators a confidential file containing handwritten notes about Sandusky from 1998 and 2001; Schultz calling Harmon in 2001 to ask if the 1998 incident report was available but not telling Harmon there was another allegation; Spanier failing in 2011 to tell the university’s board of trustees about his role in responding to the 2001 incident; and a lack of compliance with responding to grand jury subpoenas.

 For the defense, the hearing provides a look at the evidence and the opportunity to test it, whether cross-examining witnesses or calling their own.
 But the defense can’t bring in character witnesses until trial.